tomarv2/nifi/README.md

 **Note**

-- Tested with python 2.7
+- Tested with python 2.7 (Working on upgrading to work with 3.6)
-- When we initially started deploying NiFi it was version on 1.5, so k8s support was not that great.
-Things have changed a lot and we haven't changed out deployment strategy too much as yet.

 - We are also using a headless service

 - We expose nifi metrics in prometheus format

+- Update  `_kube/statefulset.yaml` with right information

+- `nifi_setup_1.11.4_stateful/build/deploy/nifi.sh` points to custom `logback.xml` file

-- It also has custom `logback.xml` to handle log in log issue with nifi logs
+- Custom `logback.xml` to handle log in log issue with nifi logs(not sure if this is resolved in the latest version)

+- You will notice the `annotations` in `Statefulset.yaml` file, we are exporting metrics and logs to Datadog

+**Tip**

+- The best to rename k8s config files is to search and replace `sample-sync` with the required name